 Depending on your dental insurance carrier, they may also offer additional benefits based on certain health conditions, like pregnancy, heart disease, diabetes, and more.
 It's worth looking into what, if any, those supported conditions are and how that could benefit your employees and their families.

-How much does it cost?
+How much does dental coverage cost?

-How big is the network?
+How big is the dental provider network?

-What else should I consider?
+What else should I consider in a dental plan?

-Wellmark members have access to myWellmark Opens in a new window®, a personalized website that allows them to make the most of their health benefits with tools, resources and insights that help manage spending — which can ultimately help your bottom line.
+Wellmark members have access to myWellmark Opens in a new window®, a personalized website site that allows them to make the most of their health benefits with tools, resources and insights that help manage spending — which can ultimately help your bottom line.
 With myWellmark, your employees can search for in-network dentists, look up the status of their claims, track and organize their expenses, see relevant information related to their specific coverage and more.

 Dental care for your employees is about more than their teeth.
 Routine dental exams Opens in a new window can detect symptoms of larger health concerns, like diabetes and heart disease.
 And, when your employees visit the dentist regularly, they're less likely to miss work because of unplanned dental care — which leads to millions in lost productivity each year.
 Bottom line: Dental coverage is essential for a comprehensive benefits package that attracts and helps retain valuable employees.